pstaal/storefront-api/README.md

 ## Dependencies

-Please make sure to install the following dependencies: bcrypt, jasmine, dotenv, node, express, jsonwebtoken, db-migrate, pg, typescript and body-parser.
+Please make sure to install the following dependencies: bcrypt, jasmine, supertest, dotenv, node, express, jsonwebtoken, db-migrate, pg, typescript and body-parser.
 Also make sure to have the types for these packages installed.

 ## Testing